pr0sp3ro/scripts/README.md

 # scripts
-a handful of bash scripts which are useful in my workflow
+a handful of bash scripts which are useful for my workflow